ryanbraganza/anznn/manual/_posts/0000-02-01-data-entry-form.md

 * *Red* means the answer has an error and must be corrected.
 A message will tell you what the problem is.
 Any red errors must be corrected before your data can be submitted.
 * *Orange* means the answer has a warning (e.g your answer is outside the usual range for the question).
 You should check these carefully to ensure you haven't made a mistake.
 Data entry forms can be submitted with warnings, but only by a user with "Supervisor" privileges.

---ss: errs and warns--
+TODO: screenshot  errs and warns

 ## Reviewing Answers
 At any time, you can review all of your current answers, including any errors or warnings.
 From the summary page, click the 'Review Answers' button.
 All your answers will be shown by section, with any errors or warnings.
 This allows you to quickly review everything on one page.

---ss review page--
+TODO: screenshot  review page

 ## Finishing Up
 ### Coming Back Later